 Health Care Providers: How to become a vaccinating organizationWe encourage all Alameda County health care providers to enroll in CalVax, the State’s system for requesting COVID-19 vaccine.
-If you have already enrolled as a provider and have vaccinated your staff, please begin vaccinating your patients aged 65 and older.
+If you have already enrolled as a provider and have vaccinated your staff, please begin vaccinating all of your eligible patients.

 Important things to know about CalVax:

 - CalVax replaces the COVIDReadi system

 - CalVax allows providers to enroll in the California COVID-19 Vaccination Program, order vaccines, update account information, and manage vaccine reporting tasks

 - You will still need to register for CAIR2